RENEE MONTAGNE, HOST:

 HADI PARTOVI: One million more jobs are going to be created than there are students graduating from our colleges, studying to fill those jobs.

-PARTOVI: These are among the highest paying jobs in the country.
-If you add up all those jobs it adds up to almost $500 billion worth of salaries and economic value for our country.
+PARTOVI: And these are among the highest-paying jobs in the country.
+If you add up all those jobs, it adds up to about $500 billion worth of salaries and economic value for our country.